-With respect to non-trusted participants, if they were allowed to collaborate with adversary who controls the entanglement sources and who does not care about protocol termination can perform a trivial attack by distributing an eigenstate of a to-be-measured observable to one or more of the parties.
-Since participants and non-participants behave differently and the protocol contains announcements, albeit encrypted ones, the attacker can at least probabilistically learn the roles of the parties in the protocol.
+With respect to non-trusted participants, if they were allowed to collaborate with an adversary who controls the entanglement sources and does not care about protocol termination, a trivial attack would be to distribute an eigenstate of a to-be-measured observable to one or more of the parties.
+Since participants and non-participants behave differently and the protocol contains announcements, albeit encrypted ones, the attacker would, at least probabilistically, learn the roles of the parties in the protocol.
 This attack can in principle be circumvented by first performing randomized verification of the shared entanglement as in Ref.~\cite{unnikrishnan_anonymity_2019, hahn2020anonymous}; however, this would require access to sufficiently good quantum memories and/or would drastically decrease the keyrate.
 In the absence of such countermeasures, anonymity can only be guaranteed against the non-trusted participants assuming they cannot collaborate with an all powerful eavesdropper.
 However, we emphasise that the security, as opposed to the anonymity, does hold in a fully adversarial model where all non-trusted participants and the eavesdropper collaborate (see Appendix~\ref{append:security}).

 As mentioned in Section~\ref{subsec:anonymityanalysis}, the measurement outcomes that are announced throughout the protocol could, in the presence of noise, be distinguishable from the chosen (uniformly random) announced bits of the nodes that do not perform a measurement; this would be detrimental to their anonymity, even if the non-trusted participants are not collaborating with an eavesdropper, since they could potentially learn about noise characteristics in the network via measurements announced in the current (or previous) runs of the protocol.
 To mitigate this risk, these nodes can add a bias to their random announcements that is consistent with the noise of their detectors.
 If they want to mimic the \textit{exact} bias that their detectors have, they could -- in an adjusted protocol -- postpone all announcements until all $L$ rounds of measurements have taken place.
 Such a protocol would be modified such that \node{1} and the participants can secretly estimate their bias, by performing additional measurements in the bases that they would have had to perform if it wasn't for their special role.
 After all measurements have taken place everyone can then announce their (potentially fabricated) bits.
 Since these secret measurements are in place of the actual measurements that need to be performed, the corresponding round cannot be used for either verification or key generation.
 As such, this approach would slightly diminish the keyrate.